maxbirkner/coveragemap/README.md

   H -- No --> J
 ```

+## Checkout Behavior

+This action automatically handles different checkout configurations:

+  - **Default behavior**: Works with GitHub Actions' default checkout which creates a merge commit with the target branch
+  - **Shallow checkout**: Compatible with `fetch-depth: 0` or specific fetch depths
+  - **PR head checkout**: Works when checking out the exact PR head without merging

 ## Example Usage

 Here's how you would integrate this action into your CI workflow.
 It should run